blurstudio/hab/README.md

 ### Defining Environments

 The `environment` key in distro and config definitions is used to configure modifications to the resolved environment.
-This is stored in `HabitatBase.environment_config`.
+This is stored in `HabBase.environment_config`.

 ```json
     "environment": {